Razzlegames/KotlinTraining/src/main/java/kotlintraining/coroutines/README.md

 ## How?

-You have 3 common ways to organize your coroutines
+You have 3 common ways to organize your coroutines into structured scopes:

 - create extension functions of `CoroutineScope`